awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. In **Deployment group name**, enter **MyDemoDeploymentGroup**\.

-1. In **Service Role**, choose a service role that trusts AWS CodeDeploy with, at minimum, the trust and permissions described in [Create a Service Role for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-service-role.html)\.
-To get the service role ARN, see [Get the Service Role ARN \(Console\)](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-service-role.html#how-to-create-service-role-get-role-console)\.
+1. In **Service Role**, choose a service role that trusts AWS CodeDeploy with, at minimum, the trust and permissions described in [Create a Service Role for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-create-service-role.html)\.
+To get the service role ARN, see [Get the Service Role ARN \(Console\)](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-service-role.html#getting-started-get-service-role-console)\.

 1. Under **Deployment type**, choose **In\-place**\.

 1. Under **Environment configuration**, choose **Amazon EC2 Instances**\.
 Choose **Name** in the **Key** field, and in the **Value** field, enter **MyCodePipelineDemo**\.
 **Important**
-You must choose the same value for the **Name** key here that you assigned to your EC2 instance when you created it\.
-If you tagged your instance with something other than **MyCodePipelineDemo**, be sure to use it here\.
+You must choose the same value for the **Name** key here that you assigned to your EC2 instances when you created them\.
+If you tagged your instances with something other than **MyCodePipelineDemo**, be sure to use it here\.

 1. Under **Deployment configuration**, choose `CodeDeployDefault.OneAtaTime`\.

 1. Under **Load Balancer**, clear **Enable load balancing**\.
 You do not need to set up a load balancer or choose a target group for this example\.

-1. Expand the **Advanced** section\.
-Under **Alarms**, choose **Ignore alarm configuration**\.
+1. In the **Advanced** section, leave the defaults\.

 1. Choose **Create deployment group**\.